 Larger organizations have bigger human resources departments since they have more employees to manage and coordinate.
 Moreover, such HR departments employ multiple people for important positions like the HR manager, coordinator, and administrator, to name a few.

-Since HR generalists are versatile professionals with expertise in multiple areas of human resources, larger organizations hire for multiple such roles to keep their HR running smoothly.
+Since HR generalists are versatile professionals with expertise in multiple human resources areas, larger organizations hire for multiple such roles to keep their HR running smoothly.

 HR departments have many specialized roles that handle a particular aspect of human resources.
 For example, there are roles specifically for benefits and incentives coordination, ensuring diversity and inclusivity, maintaining employee records, and conducting hiring processes.
 However, very few roles have to deal with all such aspects, and one such role is the HR generalist position.